 The Long Walk Home

-Each of the walkers will be taken to Ypres in Belgium - scene of three major battles and Headquarters of the British salient in the First World War - where they will begin their journey home.
+Each of the Walkers will be taken to Ypres in Belgium - scene of three major battles and Headquarters of the British salient in the First World War - where they will begin their journey home.
 Over the next four days they will walk over a hundred miles from Ypres to the Belgian coast and thence to Dover.
-The journey will continue for the next 3 days across Kent, moving form Dover to Canterbury and Faversham; then on the second day from Rochester and Rainham and on the third day to Dartford and Sidcup.
-On the Saturday night before Remembrance Sunday the walkers will stay in a central London hotel before marching to the Cenotaph the following morning.
+The journey will continue for the next 3 days across Kent, moving from Dover to Faversham; next day on Gravesend and on the final day into London.
+On the Saturday night before Remembrance Sunday the walkers will stay in at the St Giles Hotel London, before marching to the Cenotaph the following morning.

-Along the route from Dover to central London the people of Kent are being asked to host the walkers in pairs overnight in a ‘Call to Arms’ and with a show of the ‘Dunkirk spirit’ that proved so important For Britain in the next world war.
+Along the route from Dover to central London the people of Kent are being asked to host the Walkers in pairs overnight in a ‘Call to Arms’ and with a show of the ‘Dunkirk spirit’ that proved so important for Britain in the Second World War.

 Haig Housing Chief Executive, Brigadier James Richardson MBE comments: